New at School & General Info

 We recognise the importance of good nutrition to learn and understand that there can be quite some time between breakfast and morning tea.
 All classes stop for a 'brain food break' at around 9.30am.
 We ask parents to send in an extra healthy snack ( fruits, yogurts, nuts etc) and a named drink bottle of water.
 Water is the only drink permitted at school and is available to the children all day.
 We advise children can bring their water bottles on a monday and keep them at school until the go home on the Friday.
 There are also drinking fountains situated around the school grounds that children may use at break times.

 During morning tea and lunch breaks students play first and then return to class to eat at the end of the break.

 School assemblies are held once a fortnight at 8.45am on Fridays.
 Family / Whanau members are always welcome to attend.
 Assemblies are run by the children from the senior classes and usually include a song, notices and student awards.

 At the beginning of term 1 there is a formal powhiri ceremony to welcome new students and their families as well as new staff members.
 Invitations will be sent to the families of new students.
 Throughout the year we welcome all new students with a mihi whakatau held in classrooms, there is an opportunity for male representatives of the new student to speak if they wish.

 Powhiri format: Our welcome ceremony follows the Tikanga of Patuharekeke, our local iwi.

 A list with the required stationery and cost is issued prior to the beginning of the school year.
 Stationery can be purchased online, by phone or in store through OfficeMax: myschool.co.nz

 We appreciate all students ready to start school at the beginning of the year with all of their stationery requirements.
-Activity fees and school donations may also be paid through OfficeMax.
+Seesaw and activity fees may also be paid through OfficeMax or school.